mnemnion/JLpeg.jl/Plans.md

          expanded Unicode definitions, there are a few options.
 - [ ]  Remove duplicate overloads in definitions.
 Only * is actually n-ary, the rest left-associate binary forms.
-- [X]  Complete Mark and Check
+- [#]  Complete Mark and Check
   - [X]  Add the remaining builtins
   - [X]  Support function checks
+  - [ ]  Implement indentation parsing.
+We may need something which checks and then marks, this would make sense considering we're keeping track of indentation.
+         Call that `KM`, I guess.
+And `CKM` I suppose?
+I can synthesize this with `~K(p, :p)`, `K("", :p, :close)`, `M(p, :p)`, so we can see if it's useful enough to include a more performant shorthand.

+         This is a documentation thing as much as anything.
+Mark/Check is a novel mechanism and it deserves some detail about how to use it.
+I also want to figure out how this can be used for indentation-sensitive syntax, for my own nefarious reasons...
 - [ ]  Printing stuff
   - [ ]  `clipstringat(str, i, len=20)` returns a NamedTuple tuple with the char at i,
          up to two substrings surrounding it, and booleans telling whether or not we truncated the string in the front or the back.
 There are always substrings, but if `i` is the first or last character, one of them will be empty.
   - [ ]  Refactor color printing to use `printstyled`.
-  - [X]  Highlight PegFail on a space with background red
+  - [X]  Highlight PegFail on a space with background red.
 - [ ]  "Modularize" the @grammar code so that users don't get unexpected results if they define, say, `compile!` (humorous example) and try to use it as a variable name.
 - [ ]  Documenter stuff